sycured/falcon-stats/README.md

 )
 app = falcon.API(middleware=[fsm])
 ```

-This will connect to the given MySQL database and start to add request-response data.
-For now only MySQL is supported - *PRs welcome*!

 ## Compatibility
 The middleware is tested with Python 3.6, 3.7 and 3.8.
 I don't plan on supporting older version.